6 Things To Do in Lunenburg, Canada

 A grey clapboard building with people standing out front

-Lunenburg, on the South Shore of Nova Scotia, is a UNESCO maritime gem worth a day trip if you’re in the area.
-It’s a UNESCO World Heritage Site where you can enjoy the experiences of a bygone era and some fabulous regional ice cream, among other delights.
+Lunenburg is on the South Shore of Nova Scotia.
+It is a UNESCO maritime gem.
+It is worth a day trip if you’re in the area.
+It is a UNESCO World Heritage Site.
+You can enjoy the experiences of a bygone era.
+You can also savor some fabulous regional ice cream, among other delights.

 view of water, clouds and houses on a hilly tree expanse